If you want to better visualize your goals, then you should try vision mapping.

 The best way to do so is to start with the end in mind.
 Think about what you want to accomplish, then work your way backward.

-Let’s say you want to quit your 9 to 5 and become a copywriter, so you can travel the world while working.
+Let’s say you want to quit your 9 to 5 and become a copywriter.

-To make that dream come true, envision the result first.
+Envision the result first.
 Ask yourself what type of clients you would like to work with.
-How many hours you would ideally like to work per week?
+How many hours do you want to work per week?
 How much money you would like to make?

 Then reverse engineer your goal.
-To make have X clients and make amount Y after one year, where would you have to be by months 3, 6, and 9?
+To get there within 12 months, where would you have to be by months 3, 6, and 9?

-What skill levels would you have to possess at each of these milestones?
-What marketing measures would you have to have put in place?
-Which people would you be involved in these processes?
+What skills would you need to possess at each of these milestones?
+What marketing measures should you have in place?
+Which people would you need help from?

 5. One Map or Several Maps?

-It can also be a good idea to create several vision maps, for different areas of your life.
-If you try to pack all the information in just one map, it might become overcrowded.
+It can be a good idea to create several vision maps, for different areas of your life.
+If you try to pack all this information into just one map, it might become confusing.

-What I like to do with clients is to create a master map that covers the general trajectory of your desired lifestyle, and then create several sub-maps, e.g., for your health journey or your relationship journey.
+What I like to do with clients is to create a master map that covers the general trajectory of your life, and then create separate sub-maps, e.g., for your health journey or your relationship journey.

 6. Take Action